palasjir/disk-profiler/README.md

 # Disk Profiler

-Scans selected folder and calculates how much space it occupies.
+[Electron](https://electronjs.org/) application that scans selected folder and calculates how much space it occupies.

 ## Feature list

 - Total size
 - Calculates total number of files
 - Calculates total number of folders
 - List of largest files

 ## How to run